rentzsch/mach_override/README.markdown

 ## Description

-mach_override enables you to override functions (even system-supplied ones like `malloc`) at runtime on Mac OS X.

-"Overriding" means you can extend existing functions by head-patching or tail-patching them or you can wholly replace their implementation by not calling the function's original code.
-All this at a fairly high-level (if you can call C high-level).
+mach_override enables you to override ("patch") program- and system-supplied functions at runtime.
+You can fully replace functions with your implementations, or merely head- or tail-patch the original implementations to add functionality and/or work around bugs.

+## Contributing

+Please base your work off the unstable branch.
+After making your changes please re-run `rake` to ensure it compiles cleanly and the tests pass.
+Then submit your Pull Request.

 ## Version History